thatdania/CV/README.md

 - Voted Student rep twice based on a speech about Doritos Chips

 #### Neuro Linguistic Programming WorldWide (September 2011)
-  *Certified Practitioner of NLP: A twelve-day course on learning how the language of the brain creates programs and patterns in human behaviour in a working-force community.
+  *Certified Practitioner of NLP*
+  - A twelve-day course on learning how the language of the brain creates programs and patterns in human behaviour in a working-force community.

 ## In my spare time